davestewart/alias-hq/docs/integrations.md

 ## Rollup

+#### Basic setup

-If bundling using Rollup and [@rollup/plugin-alias](https://github.com/rollup/plugins/tree/master/packages/alias) you can [add the aliases](https://github.com/rollup/plugins/tree/master/packages/alias#usage) using the `plugins.alias` configuration option:
+If bundling using Rollup you will need to use the [@rollup/plugin-alias](https://github.com/rollup/plugins/tree/master/packages/alias) plugin.

+Install, then [add the aliases](https://github.com/rollup/plugins/tree/master/packages/alias#usage) using the `plugins.alias` configuration option:

 ```js
 // rollup.config.js